ATELIER-WEB/gab-e/wp-content/plugins/simply-static/readme.txt

 * Cloudflare Pages
 * Netlify
 * Vercel
-* SFTP to your server

-= AWS S3 Integration & Digital Ocean Spaces Integration =
+= AWS S3 Integration =

 Export directly to Amazon AWS S3 from Simply Static Pro.
 Connect your bucket and run your export.

+= SFTP =

+Export directly to a remote SFTP server.
+Connect your server and run your export.

 = BunnyCDN Integration =

 Export directly to BunnyCDN and get all the benefits of their CDN - including caching, file optimization and DNS management.

-= Builds and Single Exports =
+= Incremental-, Builds and Single Exports =

-Create builds to export only a subset of pages/posts.
-You can assign a build to every custom post type in your WordPress admin area and export them.

-Never sit back and watch a full static export running, instead run a complete export once and then use builds to export the changes as fast as possible.

-You can also export single pages/posts after changed something.
+Use Incremental Exports to update only changes to your static website.
+No configuration needed, just choose Update and run the export.

+Use Build Exports to quickly roll out global changes to your static website.
+Want to update your style.css file?
+Or a new plugin?
+Use a build export.

+Use Single Exports to quickly publish new pages and posts to your static site.
+This also supports scheduled posts.

 = Forms =